ajskateboarder/wordsmyth/paper.md

 Enter [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing), or NLP, a subset of artificial intelligence concerned with extracting data from unstructured text into a proper format.

-Wordsmyth fixes the issues by generating a rating based on the **text content** itself.
-This is done using [Flair](https://github.com/flairNLP/flair) and [TorchMoji](https://github.com/huggingface/torchMoji) (PyTorch variant of [DeepMoji](https://github.com/bfelbo/DeepMoji)).
+WordSmyth uses [Flair](https://github.com/flairNLP/flair) and [TorchMoji](https://github.com/huggingface/torchMoji) (PyTorch variant of [DeepMoji](https://github.com/bfelbo/DeepMoji)), both of which are NLP models which output sentiment information.

-Wordsmyth also functions as a framework which allows developers to write data collection logic for their favorite platform and simply pipe it to its general algorithms.
+Wordsmyth fixes the issues by generating a rating based on the **review content** using these models.
+This functions as a framework which allows developers to write data collection logic for their favorite platform and pipe it to the general algorithms.

 ## Research Questions